When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 50. Cash Challenge

-Lay a line of dollar bills on the table.
-Kids use a straw to suck up the bills and drop them on a plate.
-Whoever gets the dollars on their plate first wins.
+Place dollar bills (or play money) on a table.
+Players use a straw to suck up the bills and transfer them to a plate.
+The player with the most “money” banked after a minute wins.

 Supplies for Minute to Win It